Top 45+ Flutter Interview Questions And Answers

 The term “immutability” in Flutter widgets refers to the idea that once a widget is produced, it cannot be altered.
 When modifications are required, Flutter rebuilds the widget tree rather than altering the current widgets, guaranteeing uniformity and predictability in the user interface.
 Immutability allows for fast diffing and reconciliation during the widget tree update process, which streamlines widget management and improves speed.

-26. Explain the function of the Flutter GestureDetector widget.
+26. What is the purpose of the Flutter GestureDetector widget?

 Ans: